 Current issues of the New York Times, Wall Street Journal, Chicago Tribune, and a few other newspapers are on racks in the main reading room.
-Current issues of popular magazines (Time, Newsweek, New Republic, etc.) are on reserve at the Circulation Desk.
+Current issues of popular magazines (Time, Newsweek, New Republic, etc.) are on the shelves next to the public catalog workstations.

-Indiana materials
+Indiana Materials